 If you do not respond within 21 days, the magistrate will make a decision about your case without your input and based on the information they have.

-Supporters argue that it helps to reduce the backlog of low-level criminal cases, saves time and resources, and provides a more efficient and proportionate response to minor offences.
+Supporters argue that it helps to reduce the backlog of low-level criminal cases, saves time and resources, and provides a more efficient and proportionate response to minor offenses.

 However, critics argue that the SJP limits defendants’ rights and that the process can be unfair and inconsistent, particularly in cases where the defendant disputes the allegations.